-But integrating them into a Layer 2 like PlasmaChain is like putting stablecoins on steroids — bringing them even closer to a potentially disruptive form of online payments.
+But integrating them into a interoperable chain like Basechain is like putting stablecoins on steroids — bringing them even closer to a potentially disruptive form of online payments.

-As a recap for those who aren’t familiar with PlasmaChain:
+As a recap for those who aren’t familiar with Basechain:

-PlasmaChain is a high-performance DPoS sidechain to Ethereum that offers 1–3 second confirmation times and high transaction throughput.
+Basechain is a production-ready, interoperable DPoS blockchain that offers 1–3 second confirmation times and high transaction throughput.

-It enables zero-fee and near-instant transfers of tokens, while allowing users to easily transfer their tokens to and from Ethereum mainnet at any time.
+It enables zero-fee and near-instant transfers of tokens, while allowing users to easily transfer their tokens to and from Ethereum and other major chains at any time.

 On Ethereum, transactions can take from 15 seconds up to a couple minutes to get confirmed — and during periods of high congestion, significantly longer.